canonical/netplan/doc/netplan-yaml.md

   - **primary** (scalar)

-    > Specify a device to be used as a primary slave, or preferred device
+    > Specify a device to be used as a primary port, or preferred device
-    > to use as a slave for the bond (i.e. the preferred device to send
+    > to use as a port for the bond (i.e. the preferred device to send
     > data through), whenever it is available.
 This only affects
     > `active-backup`, `balance-alb`, and `balance-tlb` modes.